adrielschmitz/Semana-OmniStack-10.0/README.md

 + Route Params: request.params
 + Body: request.body

-#### Data Base
+#### Database
-For data base was used the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) in your free version, together with the [Mongose](https://www.npmjs.com/package/mongoose) library.
+For database was used the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) in your free version, together with the [Mongose](https://www.npmjs.com/package/mongoose) library.

 #### External libraries
-Was used the [Axios](https://www.npmjs.com/package/axios) library for the consumed datas of the Github users.
+Was used the [Axios](https://www.npmjs.com/package/axios) library for the consume datas from Github users.

 ### Front-end
 For the web application was used ReactJS, HTML5 and CSS.